 Peadar joined Watsi on September 10th, 2014.
-Six years ago, Peadar became the 306th member to automatically support a new Watsi patient every month.
-Since then, 5,685 more people have become monthly donors!
-Peadar's most recent donation traveled 6,100 miles to support Naw Aye, 4-year-old artist from Thailand, to fund surgery that will repair her fractured left elbow.
+Eight years ago, Peadar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Peadar's most recent donation traveled 4,100 miles to support Besufikad, a 4-year-old boy from Ethiopia, to fund hypospadias corrective surgery.